KoalasinTraffic/KoalasinTraffic.github.io/spd/_news/2023-04-27-more-items.md

 * Star threshold scores updated to be more clear.

 Level Changes
 * The tutorial waves have been modified so first time players are able to see every enemy type.
-I am hoping this will pique the interest of new players.
+I am hoping this will pique the interest of new and existing players.
 * The cost of unlocking levels has been increased slightly.
 Mazing levels are no longer free.

 Balance Changes
+* Evolved basic tower buffed slightly.
 * Evolved pierce tower damage buffed slightly.
 * Item strike damage buffed slightly.
 * Stun tower bonus damage to bosses nerfed slightly.